usama8199/Passorfail-MachineLearning-DecisionTree/README.md

 # Passorfail-MachineLearning-DecisionTree-Hackathon
+This project is a hackathon conducted by Analytics Vidhya
 ## Overview
 - Cleaned and preprocessed the data using NumPy, Pandas, seaborn
 - Reduced the dimensionality using PCA